 - providing ongoing claims management (not legal) advice and assistance to agencies;

 - forwarding agency instructions to the Office of the Solicitor-General where applicable, and liaising between the Office of the Solicitor-General and agencies;

-- regularly providing agencies with reports on the progress of, and actual and

-	outstanding costs associated with, each claim, including copies of reports from

-	investigators / loss assessors;
+- regularly providing agencies with reports on the progress of, and actual and outstanding costs associated with, each claim, including copies of reports from investigators / loss assessors;

-	- negotiating settlements, or representing the agency in court, with regard to

-	small claims (ie claims up to $5 000) and, where appropriate, ensuring that a
+- negotiating settlements, or representing the agency in court, with regard to small claims (ie claims up to $5 000);

-	Deed of Release is prepared by the Office of the DPP to prevent further action;

-	and

 - paying settlements and associated claim costs.

-	- The Office of the DPP must be involved in all negotiations, settlements, or

-	court appearances regarding large or complex claims.
-The Office of the DPP must

-	also be advised whenever a legal demand is received by an agency.
+The Office of the Solicitor-General must also be advised whenever a legal demand is received by an agency (refer above).

-	- The Office of the DPP will arrange for external legal assistance, in

-	consultation with the agency, if it determines that it is required.
+The Office of the Solicitor-General will arrange for external legal assistance, in consultation with the agency, if it determines that it is required.

-	- Agencies are ultimately responsible for the management of liability claims and

-	must instruct JLT (in writing) and, where applicable, the Office of the DPP,

-	regarding the management of those claims.
+- Agencies are ultimately responsible for the management of claims and must instruct JLT in writing and, where appropriate (refer above), the Office of the Solicitor-General, regarding the management of those claims.

-	- From 1 July 2008, medical liability claims have been managed by the Fund

-	Administration Agent in collaboration with the Department of Health and Human

-	Services and the Office of the DPP.
+- From 1 July 2008, medical liability claims have been managed by the Fund Administration Agent in collaboration with the Department of Health and the Office of the Solicitor-General.